Guiding Your Legal

 9. Errors Can Be Amended with an Amended NOC (But No Timeline Reset)

-While it’s best to get it right the first time, minor errors (like changing the general contractor, extending the expiration date, or correcting a typographical mistake) can often be fixed by recording an “Amended Notice of Commencement”.
+While it’s best to get it right the first time, certain errors (such as extending the expiration date or correcting typographical mistakes) can often be fixed by recording an “Amended Notice of Commencement.”
 However, it’s crucial to understand that recording an amendment does not reset the original lien timeline established by the initial NOC.
+Critical exception: changing the general contractor cannot be accomplished through an amendment.
+A contractor substitution requires recording an entirely new NOC or notice of recommencement under § 713.13 and an amended NOC is not sufficient for this purpose.

-11. Lenders Often Require a Recorded NOC Before Releasing Draws
+11. Lenders Are Statutorily Required to Record the NOC Before Releasing Draws

 12. NOC Recording Date is Paramount for Lien Priority Disputes